Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 Problem: Your carefully calculated portions are perfect for 12, but now 15 people are coming.

 Solution: Don’t panic-buy a larger turkey.
-Instead:
+Instead, use our side dish calculator to add strategic dishes:

 • Add one additional side dish (mashed potatoes or stuffing)